nayaabkhan/Way2Python/README.md

 and you'll also need to get the httplib2 library from [httplib2 on Google code](http://code.google.com/p/httplib2) to get starting.

-First of open the way2python.py and fill out the login details:
+First of open the way2python.py and edit the following lines with your login details:
-`USERNAME = 'your login phone number'`
+`USERNAME = 'your login phone number'
-`PASSWORD = 'your password'`
+PASSWORD = 'your password'`

-Use the utility by writing down the following on the command line:
+Use the program by writing down the following on your command line:
 `python way2python.py --numbers=9825012345:9998123456 --message="Hello, I am now using way2python!"`

 The `:` is used to separate multiple numbers.